digbmc/germantown-y/_exhibits/example-2.md

 ---

-title: The YWCA Organization
+title: The Pool
-author:
+author: Grace Roebuck and Augusta Clusen-Moses
 description: History of the YWCA Organization
 img: arc_001
 ---